oncocross/coca-drp/README.md

-# 🧬 ONCO-CDRP: AI-based Anticancer Drug Response Predictor
+# 🧬 COCA-DRP: AI-based Anticancer Drug Response Predictor

 An interactive web application that predicts cancer drug response (lnIC50) across various cell lines based on a drug's molecular structure (SMILES).
 It also identifies known anticancer drugs with similar response patterns from both internal (GDSC) and external (DRH) datasets.

-This application is built with Python, Gradio, PyTorch, and RDKit.
+You can access the web-based demo service at [LINK](https://05df9e417b2e786096.gradio.live).

 <br>